On the day of the MOT test

 - Bring your own sanitiser and/ or wipes to clean and sanitise all internal surfaces after the test

 It is strongly recommended that you arrive at least 10 minutes before your appointment time.
-If you arrive late, the test will not take place and you may lose your fee and have to make another appointment.
+If you arrive late, the test may not take place.
+If this happens, you will lose your fee and have to make another appointment.

 You will be given a claim form which you should then send to the centre manager along with three quotes showing the cost of repairing the damage.